houpjs/houp/README.md

 ## Add `<Provider />`

-Add `<Provider />` to the top of the App. `<Provider />` is just a normal function component, not a Context Provider, so it does not need to wrap the App, which means that `<Provider />` and the App will not affect each other.
-But it should be noted that you must render it before the component that uses `useStore`, which is why you need to put it before the App.
+Add `<Provider />` at the top of your App. `<Provider />` is a regular function component, not a Context Provider, so it doesn't need to wrap the App.
+This means that `<Provider />` and the App will not affect each other.
+However, it's important to render it before any component that uses `useStore`, which is why it should be placed above the App.

 ``` tsx
 import { StrictMode } from "react"